 Each compound is made as per a specific recipe.
 Typical ingredients are the polymer, vulcanizing agent, cure activator, cure accelerator, fillers, softeners, plasticizers, protective agents and more.

 The raw materials have to be stored under certain temperature conditions protected from sunlight in order to avoid oxidation processes.
-Natural rubber may need to be decristallized before it is used.
+Natural rubber may need to be decristallized by heat before it is used.

 The mixing is similar to making a cake.
 All ingredients are weighed with high accuracy according to a formula and then mixed together.

 In the mixer all the ingredients are well distributed and dispersed.
 Still being unvulcanized resp. plastic, a maximum storage has to be kept.
 There are open mills or enclosed chambers containing rotors.

 The raw rubber batches are then usually processed into cover sheets either in a calender for textile conveyor belts or in an extruder for steel cord conveyor belts.

 After confectioning the rubber sheets with the tensile member, the entire matrix is cured in a press, initializing the vulcanization.